bbauska/Coursera-Bootstrap/readme.md

 Okay, that completes the organization of the tab content.

-Now, let\'s save the change and go and take a quick look at what the web page look likes now.
+Now, let&apos;s save the change and go and take a quick look at what the web page look likes now.

 Going to our web page, you now see that our web page is only displaying